Workshops

 These are the available workshops for a less extensive version of the project week in English.
 You can still earn between 2-4 credits (LP) for participating.
 If you have sufficient German skills to actively take part in a seminar in German you may look at the German version of this website.
 In this case you will be able to choose between a wider variety of workshops and excursions (in English and German)

-All participants will attend a Foundation Workshop on 25 March 2025 to prepare for the in-depth engagement with the complex issues in the Thematic Workshops.
-The focus of the Foundation Workshops are different scientific perspectives in the debate on sustainable development.
-Basic theories and working methods from various areas of research and action will be presented.
-The aim is to sharpen argumentation skills, reflect on prejudices and practise dealing with complex information.
+On 24 March 2026, all participants will attend a foundations workshop to prepare them for the intensive study of complex issues in the focus area.
+These workshops will explore different scientific perspectives on the debate surrounding sustainable development.
+Fundamental theories and working methods from various areas of research and action will be presented.
+The workshops are intended to sharpen participants' argumentation skills, encourage them to reflect on their prejudices and provide them with experience of dealing with complex information.
 The key questions are:

-- How can reliable scientific knowledge be created?
+- How can reliable scientific knowledge be generated?

 - How do social expectations and demands influence scientific research?

-- How is scientific knowledge taken up, discussed and utilised by society?
+- How is scientific knowledge adopted, discussed and utilised by society?

 ![]() |